Residential or Commuter—Your Choice!

-All students—residential, commuting, or online students—may take advantage of the resources available to registered Stanford students, including access to athletic facilities, libraries, and more.
+All students—residential or commuting students—may take advantage of the resources available to registered Stanford students, including access to athletic facilities, libraries, and more.
 Program participants may also utilize the academic tutoring and advising services sponsored by the Stanford Summer Session.
 All students are invited to attend the Stanford Summer Intensive Speaker Series scheduled throughout the Summer Quarter.

 Students pay a program fee upon accepting their offer of admission to High School Summer College, which covers most of the cost of these activities.
 Weekends and evenings are packed with field trips, informal discussions with Stanford faculty, outreach projects, intramural sports, residence hall activities, and more.
 Popular outings include San Francisco, Santa Cruz, and Monterey Bay.